Humor, Emotional Reactions, and Stress

-The goal of the Challenge is to provide a common benchmark for multimodal information processing and to bring together the Affective Computing, and Sentiment Analysis communities, to compare the merits of multimodal fusion for the three core modalities under well-defined conditions.
-Another motivation is the need to advance sentiment and emotion recognition systems to be able to deal with fully, previously unexplored naturalistic behaviour in large volumes of in-the-wild data, as this is exactly the type of data that both multimedia and human-machine/ human-robot communication interfaces have to face in the real world.
+The goal of the MuSe is to provide a common benchmark test set for multimodal information processing and to bring together the Affective Computing, Sentiment Analysis, and Health Informatics research communities, to compare the merits of multimodal fusion for a large amount of modalities under well-defined conditions.

 MuSe 2022 featured three sub-challenges based on three datasets: